realworldocaml/book/en/parsing-with-ocamllex-and-ocamlyacc.md

 we've left out bindings for `LEFT_BRACE` and `RIGHT_BRACE`, because their tokens don't have values.

 Next, let's define the object fields.
 In the following rules, the `opt_object_fields` are either empty, or a non-empty sequence of fields in reverse order.
-Note that if you wish to have comments in the rule definitions, you will have to use C comment delimiters.
+Note that if you wish to have comments in the rule definitions, you have to use C comment delimiters.
 By convention, the C comment `/* empty */` is used to point out that a production has an empty right hand side.

 ```
 opt_object_fields: /* empty */
     { [] }
   | obj = rev_object_fields